DigitalSlideArchive/DSA-WSI-DeID/README.rst

 Browser Support
 ===============

-WSI DeID works best using recent versions of the Chrome browser.
+WSI DeID works best using a recent versions of the Chrome or Firefox browser.

 Navigating the Documentation
 ============================